browserengineering/book/book/graphics.md

 Doing all of this by hand is a bit of a drag, so programs usually use a *graphical toolkit* to simplify these steps.
-Python comes with a graphical toolkit called Tk\index{Tk} using the Python package `tkinter`.[^tcl]\index{Tkinter} Using it is quite simple:
+Python comes with a graphical toolkit called Tk\index{Tk} in the Python package `tkinter`.[^tcl]\index{Tkinter} Using it is quite simple:

 [^tcl]: The library is called Tk, and it was originally written for a different